Child Bride: The Untold Story of Priscilla Beaulieu Presley: Reaction

 Finstad takes many quotes that Priscilla has made and calls them a web of lies that she has spun in publications such as Elvis and Me.

 Priscilla Presley filed a lawsuit against Currie Grant for his claims in the book, stating in her action that his claims were fabrications.
 On August 19, 1998 Los Angeles Superior Court Judge Daniel Curry found defendant Currie Grant guilty of defamation and ordered him to pay $75,000.
 (Priscilla had sued for at least $10 million.)
 "I am very pleased that I have been vindicated by this judgment," she said in a statement.
 The Contra Costa Times of August 26, 1998 commented, "She didn't say if she was pleased with her winnings."
+In addition to the required pay, the ruling found that Currie had not only made false statements which were repeated, but that these statement were also, as the Chicago Tribune noted, "used as the source for the book “Child Bride: The Untold Story of Priscilla Beaulieu Presley” by Suzanne Finstad."

 However, Suzanne Finstad and the publisher of the book weren't sued.
 Finstad and her publisher also say they stand by the account in the book.

+At least one reviewer for The StoryGraph referred to Child Bride as "idiotic" and "pure rag gossip trash," further claiming it "felt like" Finstad "could have co-written alongside Perez Hilton and posted to a blog."